RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/apriltags.md

 ## Transforming the frame
 One of the problems with running the April Tag node is that your frame output is dependent on the orientation of the body moving.
-Changes in your bodies orientation changes the frame and makes it hard to have a consistent coordinate system.
-Team E 2014 wrote code in order to transform the april tag information to a consistent frame.
+Changes in your body's orientation changes the frame and makes it hard to have a consistent coordinate system.
+Team E 2014 wrote code in order to transform the AprilTag information to a consistent frame.
 The source code is [april tag frame transform](https://github.com/ColumnRobotics/column/blob/master/src/rectified_april_tag.cpp).
 The team found this code to be a bit noisy, so we wrote a RANSAC filter, available [here](https://github.com/ColumnRobotics/column/blob/master/src/BodyPoseFilter.cpp).
 A way to fix these errors would be to rely on the IMU orientation for the transformation and not the orientation from the April Tag.

 ## References
 1. AprilTag homepage: http://april.eecs.umich.edu/wiki/index.php/AprilTags